akshayranganath/akshayranganath.github.io/_posts/2016-10-24-DevOps Journey- Setting up Git server & Client.md

+In this post, I describe the steps needed to setup a Git server and configuring it to accept the git push command.

 ## Background

 Before embarking on my DevOps journey, I wanted to setup a Git server and client.
 I did not want to use the public Github or any free service.
 I wanted to do it the hard way to ensure that I knew the process and could relate to the pain that ops feel in setting a new system up!